-Risk and Control Assessment as of end of 2022
+Risk and Control Assessment as of end of 2023

-Q4 2022 Results Risks 62 Key Risks Key Controls 113 KCs - 76 Effective, 6 Ineffective, 9 Nothing to Test, and 22 Not Scheduled for Testing in Q3 2022 KRIs 83 KRIs of which 77 Greens, 3 Reds, and 3 Yellows
+Q4 2023 Results Risks 182 Key Risks from 16 Head Office Units and 25 Branches Key Controls 184 Key Controls scheduled for testing in Q4 2023 - 150 Effective, 12 Ineffective, and 19 Nothing to Test KRIs 353 KRIs of which 234 Greens, 9 Reds, and 4 Yellows

 Presented in the table above are the results of Risk and Control Assessment Activities as of Q4 2022.
-Total number of key risks from 13 units is 62, which have 113 total key controls and 83 KRIs.
 Action plans to correct ineffective key controls and red and yellow rated KRIs are monitored, and latest status are reported in the monthly Operations Committee.